 Motion Lab research outcomes are presented as lecture demonstrations, technical papers, exhibitions, and performances at conferences, symposia, festivals, galleries, science museums, theatrical venues, online, and in print publications.
 The lab promotes collaboration with researchers and artists from within as well as outside The Ohio State University.

 ACCAD also educates people on the use of optical motion capture technology and data integration into other software packages in order to make motion capture a meaningful element of their work.
-Full use of software and hardware is taught each year in our Motion Capture Production and Experimentation course and intermedia performance practices are taught in our Devising Experiential Media and Intermedia courses.
+Full use of software and hardware is taught each year in our Motion Capture Production and Experimentation course, intermedia performance practices are taught in our Devising Experiential Media and Intermedia courses, and and computer music is taught in Composition with Electronic Media.

-Current and ongoing research projects are presented annually during the ACCAD Open House, during the Motion Lab Open Studios, and at other times as sponsored lecture demonstrations and performances.
+Current and ongoing research projects are presented annually during the ACCAD Open House, during the Motion Lab Open Studios, and at other times as sponsored lecture demonstrations, installations, and performances.

 Call for Proposals (rolling application, no deadline)